umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/login.md

 | `--umb-login-curves-color`               | The color of the curves                        | `#f5c1bc`                                                                                  |
 | `--umb-login-curves-display`             | The display of the curves                      | `inline`                                                                                   |

 The CSS custom properties may change in future versions of Umbraco.
-You can always find the latest values in the [login layout element](https://github.com/umbraco/Umbraco-CMS/blob/v14/dev/src/Umbraco.Web.UI.Login/src/components/layouts/auth-layout.element.ts) in the Umbraco CMS Github repository.
+You can always find the latest values in the [login layout element](https://github.com/umbraco/Umbraco-CMS/blob/v14/dev/src/Umbraco.Web.UI.Login/src/components/layouts/auth-layout.element.ts) in the Umbraco CMS GitHub repository.

 ## The Time Out Screen